ZIzhe-Wang01/Validating-Zipf-s-Law/README.md

 import matplotlib.pyplot as plt

 ```
+(From the definition of Zipf's law, it should be a natural text without too much processing, so it is of little significance as a stop word list, so I did not deal with stop words in the preprocessing part.)

 Because the text contains a lot of preface, and we need to study the body part, we can remove the parts outside the body by defining a function called  _clean_gutenberg_text
 ```
 def _clean_gutenberg_text(text):